sclowbird/Keyword-Removal/readme.md

 # How to use keyword removal

-1. Export texts form Workbench.
+1. Export texts from Workbench.
 Add .xliff input file to "input" folder.

 2. Add keywords to keywords.csv, one keyword per line without quotation marks!
 (Example keywords in file).